OpenWIS/openwis-documentation/articles/2-purpose.md

 <h2 id="article-2.2">Article 2.2</h2>

 More specifically the purpose of the Organization is:
-1. Coordinating, managing and undertaking development of software for the exchange of global meteorological information by the Organization’s Members, Partners, and any other interested persons;
+1. Coordinating and supporting development of solutions enabling the management and exchange of meteorological information;
-2. Licensing and promoting of software for the exchange of global meteorological information;
+2. Coordinating, managing and undertaking development of software for the management and exchange of meteorological information by the Organization’s Members, Partners, and any other interested persons;
-3. Fostering cooperation and coordination within the meteorological community on the exchange of global meteorological information;
+3. Licensing and promoting of software for the exchange of global meteorological information;
 4. Collection of membership, subscription and other fees from Members and Partners for application towards the objectives set out above.

 <h2 id="article-2.3">Article 2.3</h2>